Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Methodology

 A Bayesian analysis is performed with the Markov Chain Monte Carlo (MCMC) sampling tool \texttt{emcee}~\cite{emcee2013}.
-We use uniform priors for all parameters except the coupling constant $g$ and mass ratio $\kappa$, for which we took log-uniform as we scan several orders of magnitude as given in the second column of Tab.~\ref{table1}.
+Priors of the model parameters are given in Table.~\ref{table1}.
+We adopt Gaussian priors for the SMBH mass $M_{\bullet}$ and the Galactocentric distance of the Sun $R_0$.
+The former is from the shadow of the SMBH imaged by the Event Horizion Telescope (EHT)~\cite{EventHorizonTelescope:2022xnr}, and the latter is from the very long baseline interferometry (VLBI) parallaxes and proper motion of molecular masers in the spiral arms~\cite{2019ApJ885131R} which was also used in determining the EHT measurement of $M_{\bullet}$.
+Log-uniform priors are assumed for the coupling constants ($\beta$ and $g$) and mass ratio $\kappa$ when scanning several orders of magnitude range, and uniform priors are assumed for the rest parameters.

-In Fig.~\ref{orbit_fitting}, we present the orbit prediction based on the best fit higgs portal model obtained from MCMC scan.
-With the mass of scalar field fixed at $\mu_s = 10^{-18}$~eV, the optimized parameters have been shown in Tab.~\ref{table1} The upper left panel is astrometric measurements of the S2 star orbit around the SMBH \SgrA (black star).
-Our best-fitting orbit in the plane of the sky is presented as dashed line and S2 moves counterclockwise in this projection.
-The origin of the coordinate system coincides with the fitted SMBH center of mass.
-The upper right panel is RV measurements and the fitted RV model using 115 RV measurements from 2000-2018, error bars indicate $1\sigma$ uncertainties.
-In the bottom panels are the \texttt{R.A.} and \texttt{Dec.} offset relative to the position of \SgrA, black line is the best-fitting orbit, which including the Romer time delay.
+In Fig.~\ref{orbit_fitting}, we present the orbit prediction based on the best-fitting Higgs portal model obtained from the MCMC scan.
+The fitting parameters are shown in Table.~\ref{table1}, for a fixed scalar mass of $\mu_s = 10^{-18}$~eV.
+The upper left panel is astrometric measurement of the S2 star's orbit around \SgrA (black star).
+The best-fitting orbit in the plane of the sky is presented as the dashed line.
+S2 moves counterclockwise in this projection.
+The origin of the coordinate system coincides with the location of \SgrA, as described in Fig.~\ref{coordinate}.
+The upper right panel shows the best-fitting RV model, compared with the RV measurements from 2000 to 2018.
+The offsets of \texttt{R.A.} and \texttt{Dec.} in lower panels are relative to the position of \SgrA.
+The bottom sub-panels show the residuals between data and the model.